-It appears that the MLP Pause was largely motivated by the challenges of ruling on activities associated with midstream services.57 Before the IRS began the "pause" on PLRs issued under the Natural Resource Exception, it issued a number of PLRs that expanded the category of qualifying income, to cover income generated from a large number of midstream sector activities.58
+It appears that the MLP Pause was largely motivated by the challenges of ruling on activities associated with midstream services.
+Before the IRS began the "pause" on PLRs issued under the Natural Resource Exception, it issued a number of PLRs that expanded the category of qualifying income, to cover income generated from a large number of midstream sector activities.

 The oil industry is commonly categorized into three major sectors: upstream, midstream, and downstream.
-Companies in the upstream sector are engaged in the first phases of finding and drilling for natural resources; companies in the midstream sector are engaged in the shipping and storage of oil; and companies in the downstream sector refine and distribute natural resources.59 The midstream sector is the largest of the three, representing 72% of PTPs' total equity market capitalization.60 Midstream sector companies provide large amounts of infrastructure services: building, owning, and operating pipelines; processing plants; and storage and distribution facilities and ac-
+Companies in the upstream sector are engaged in the first phases of finding and drilling for natural resources; companies in the midstream sector are engaged in the shipping and storage of oil; and companies in the downstream sector refine and distribute natural resources.
+The midstream sector is the largest of the three, representing 72% of PTPs' total equity market capitalization.
+Midstream sector companies provide large amounts of infrastructure services: building, owning, and operating pipelines; processing plants; and storage and distribution facilities and acconstruction was "integral to" the company's transportation and gathering activities.